Press enter to skip the top menu

 Commenting Exercises

 Commenting Exercise 1: Using Listing 4 as an example, write line by line comment on Coding Exercise 1.
 You may also write a multiline comment at the beginning, describing in general what the program is doing.
-2 to 3 lines of a comment is suficient.
+2 to 3 lines of a comment is sufficient.

 Commenting Exercise 2: Extend Commenting Exercise 1 to commenting on Coding Exercise 2.
 If you are adding multiline comments it is better to have a combined multiline at the start of the program as in Listing 4 than two short multiline comments.